Chappaqua Continuing Education

 Learn to play bridge from scratch!
 This class is for players new to the game.
 Students learn the rules one at a time and will play hands starting in the very first lesson!
 This is a relaxed environment that makes bridge easy and fun.

-9 Thursdays • March 13 to May 15 (no class 4/17) • 7:15-8:30pm • HGHS, iLab • $220 • Limit 14 students
+9 Thursdays • October 9 to December 11 (no class 11/27) • 7:15-8:30pm • HGHS, iLab • $225 • Limit 14 students

 Bridge for Intermediate Beginner with Khalid Al Doori

-9 Thursdays • March 13 to May 15 (no class 4/17) • 6-7:15pm • HGHS, iLab • $220 • Limit 14 students
+9 Thursdays • October 9 to December 11 (no class 11/27) • 6-7:15pm • HGHS, iLab • $225 • Limit 14 students

 Bridge: Supervised Play with Khalid Al Doori

-Take your Bridge game to a higher level through supervised play!
-Learn strategy, scoring, bidding and defensive strategies.
+Take your bridge game to a higher level through supervised play!
+Learn strategy, scoring, bidding, and defensive strategies.
 Make friends and join a regular game.
 Students must know how to play bridge or have taken the Bridge for Intermediate Beginner class.
 All levels welcome.

-9 Thursdays • March 13 to May 15 (no class 4/17) • 4:45-6pm • HGHS, iLab • $220 • Limit 12 students
+9 Thursdays • October 9 to December 11 (no class 11/27) • 4:45-6pm • HGHS, iLab • $225 • Limit 12 students

 Canasta: Beginner’s Series with Lori Greene

-This course gives an introductory overview of the rules and strategy to playing Canasta, a form of rummy using two full decks of cards.
+This course gives an introductory overview of the rules and strategy to playing canasta, a form of rummy using two full decks of cards.
 Through open and supervised games, students learn the art of playing and have fun while doing it.
-At the end of the series students will feel confident in their abilities to play a game with friends or on their own.
+At the end of the series, students will feel confident in their abilities to play a game with friends or on their own.

-4 Mondays • April 7 to May 5 (no class 4/14) • 7-9pm • HGHS, iLab • $125 • Limit 12 students
+4 Mondays • September 29 to October 27 (no class 10/13) • 7-9pm • HGHS, iLab • $130 • Limit 12 students

 Mah Jongg: Beginner’s Series with Katie Goldberg

 Bam!
 Crack!
 Dot!
 Learn this fascinating ancient game of skill and luck.
 The instructor breaks down the layers of the game into an easy, fun challenge.
 Loved for generations by all ages, mah jongg is a great way to get together with friends and keep your mind stimulated while having fun.
-Students are required to purchase the current NMJL card, which is available from the instructor at the first class or online from the National Mah Jongg League.
+Students are required to purchase the current NMJL card, which is available from the instructor at the first class, or online from the National Mah Jongg League.

-4 Tuesdays • April 22 to May 13 • 7-9pm • HGHS, Library • $135 • Limit 12 students
+Section A: 4 Tuesdays • September 30 to October 21 • 7-9pm • HGHS, Library • $135 • Limit 12 students

-4 Thursdays • April 24 to May 15 • 7-9pm • HGHS, Library • $135 • Limit 12 students
+Section C: 4 Wednesdays • October 29 to November 19 • 7-9pm • HGHS, Library • $135 • Limit 12 students

-Mah Jongg: Supervised Play with Katie Goldberg
+Mah Jongg: Strategy and Skill Building (Supervised Play) with Katie Goldberg

 Take your mah jongg game to a higher level!
 Learn scoring and betting, winning and defensive strategies, and different styles of playing the hand.
-Students must know how to play mah jongg or have taken the Beginner course.
+Students must know how to play mah jongg or have taken the beginner’s course.
 All levels welcome.
 The current NMJL card will be available for purchase from the instructor, if needed.
 As always, prizes for the winners!

-3 Tuesdays • May 20 to June 3 • 7-9pm • HGHS, Library • $100 • Limit 12 students
+2 Tuesdays • December 2 to December 9 • 7-9pm • HGHS, Library • $70 • Limit 12 students

 Online Registration